NunesGodinho/brackets-mips-syntax-highlighter/README.md

 # MIPS Assembly Syntax Highlighter for [Brackets](http://brackets.io)

 [Brackets](http://brackets.io) is a modern open-source code editor that's built in HTML, CSS and JavaScript.
-That is, a modern code editor for web designers and front-end developers.

 This is a Brackets extension adding syntax highlighting for MIPS Assembly files (.s and .sx files).